KiandaBPM/docs/content/docs/low-code/rule-widget.md

 ## What's next ![Idea icon](/images/18.png)

 To continue with low-code development, you can view [Templating basics](/docs/low-code/templating-basics/).
-If you would like to learn more about ‘no-code versus low-code’ in general, see [What is no-code?](/docs/getting-started/welcome/no-code/) and [What is low-code?](/docs/getting-started/welcome/low-code/).
+If you would like to learn more about low-code go to the [Low-code development](/docs/low-code/) page and from there navigate to other pages on low-code practices.

+To create other widgets go to [Custom field widget](/docs/low-code/field-widget/) and [Custom dashboard widget](/docs/low-code/dashboard-widget/) pages to find out more.